When you spend $50 or more (Not Including Tax)!

 Short, full, bushy plants seem to thrive when grown in better soils, but need good drainage.
 Though the rough leaves discourage grazing animals, the flowers attract many pollinators.
 The seeds are an excellent source of nutrition for game and songbirds.

 This fantastic xeriscape plant grows from seed to full bloom in about 60 days.
 Blooms spring, summer and fall.
 Lesser American Goldfinches absolutely love Bush Sunflower!
-Grows to a height of 6 to 24 inches.
+The average height is anywhere from 6 to 24 inches.

-Native American Wildflower Bush Sunflower 500 Open Pollinated Seeds
+Bush Sunflower American Native Wildflower 500 Open Pollinated Seeds

 Blooms June to October, Perennial, for best results plant in the fall.